RenderKit/oidn/README.md

 Known Issues
 ============

-* Crashes when running on Windows and a CPU with AVX-512 support
+* Crashes when running on Windows and a CPU with AVX-512 support.
 * HDR support is currently only a placeholder.
 It is functional, but the quality is low.
 This will be addressed in a future version.
 * Inputs with only color and albedo are not supported yet.
+* Windows versions earlier than 7 are not supported yet.
+This restriction will be lifted in a future release.
+* macOS is not supported yet.
+Support will be added in a future release.

 Examples